 Medical News Today spoke to six people with long COVID who have been experiencing disruptive changes to their menstrual cycles to find out more.*

-MNT have also sought the opinions of two medical experts.
-One is Dr. Linda Fan, assistant professor of Obstetrics, Gynecology and Reproductive Sciences and the section chief of Gynecology and the Director of Gynecologic Quality and Safety at Yale School of Medicine in New Haven, CT.
+MNT has also sought the opinions of two medical experts.
+One is Dr. Linda Fan, assistant professor of Obstetrics, Gynecology, and Reproductive Sciences and the section chief of Gynecology and the Director of Gynecologic Quality and Safety at Yale School of Medicine in New Haven, CT.

 Most of the people we spoke to told us that ever since they contracted COVID-19, they have been experiencing irregular periods, unusual clotting of their period blood, or worsened premenstrual syndrome (PMS).

 However, while everyone we spoke to had experienced some changes to their menstrual cycle, the form of these disruptions varied.

 One contributor, Rose, reported getting irregular periods since she developed COVID-19 months previously.

 “I noticed that my menstrual cycles changed immediately when I became ill [with COVID-19],” Rose told MNT.